by Dave Landry

 You’re much more likely to make an emotionally charged decision during the heat of battle.
 That’s because stress is at its highest when information is changing or uncertain.1 Now, the only time that information is static is after the close.
 Therefore, you must plan while you’re in this relaxed state.
 I like to grab a big cup of coffee and go on my treasure hunt of sifting through thousands of charts looking for my next big winner.

 The only reason to ever trade is to make money—and never for action.
 Not putting capital into harm’s way should always be considered.
-Many times I’ll spend hours doing research that produces absolute nothing actionable.
+Many times I’ll spend hours doing research that produces absolutely nothing actionable.
 That’s okay.
-As an ex-sailboat racer I’ve been caught in many nasty storms including a low pressure system for 36 hours--and we were the smallest boat in the fleet!
-And, once around 400 miles of the coast of Bermuda we nearly sank as the biggest boat in the fleet-size didn’t matter in this case, especially since there was not room for all of us in the life raft.
+As an ex-sailboat racer, I’ve been caught in many nasty storms including a low pressure system for 36 hours--and we were the smallest boat in the fleet!
+And, once around 400 miles of the coast of Bermuda, we nearly sank as the biggest boat in the fleet.
+Size didn’t matter in this case, especially since there wasn't room for all of us in the life raft.
 So, I can attest to the fact that “it’s better to be on the dock drinking beer wishing that you were out to sea than to be out to sea wishing you were on the dock.”
 As a pilot who has lost engines, I’m sure Greg can attest the same thing towards flying.

 Now, it took me 14 hours to cover everything you need to know about stock selection, but if you just check off the above I can assure you that you’re well on your way.
 Come to a few chart shows and ask about your candidates (or to accelerate your learning curve, see below for a screaming deal!).

 At dinner, Greg asked me about my plans for the following day.
 I told him that I was speaking for 4-hours.
-He then made the uptrend and downtrend motions with his arms and said “how are you going to speak about that for 4 hours?”
+He then made the uptrend and downtrend motions with his arms and said “How are you going to speak about that for 4 hours?”
 My reply was-motioning my arm horizontally--“well, there’s also sideways!”
 I went on to say that in addition to trends I was going to cover setups and money management.
 Further, I was going to cover trading psychology—for instance, things like how sometimes, all it takes is a few second pause from a physiological standpoint to bypass the emotional part of your brain (the amygdala keep reading).
-He replied “wind the clock”-a reference from his excellent book/doorstop “Investing With The Trend.”
+He replied “wind the clock”-a reference from his excellent book (which doubles as a doorstop-his joke) “Investing With The Trend.”

 You have a little “Panic Monster” (aka the amygdala) inside your head.
 As I often say, the best way to avoid making emotionally charged decisions is to “tiptoe past the Panic Monster”2, to avoid waking him.
 Here’s a little exercise for you.
 The next time you want to make an instant quip back at your spouse or significant other (who am I to judge but you probably shouldn’t have both, btw) just breathe! (or "wind your watch") You’d be surprised at how often that will keep you out of trouble.
 You’re welcome!
 Now, applied to trading, just breathe.

-If you’re following my swing-to-intermediate-term (and hopefully much longer!) approach, there are only 5 things that you should be doing:
+If you’re following my swing-to-intermediate-term (and hopefully much longer!) approach, there are only five things that you should ever be doing:

 Tom Petty got it right.
 The waiting is the hardest part.
 You're a person of action--and seriously, if you weren't you wouldn't be working to better yourself by reading this prose.
 And, as a person of action waiting can be tough.
 You're either waiting for setups or waiting for positions to do something.
-Waiting is tough but patience is key.
-If you are getting ready to take unnecessary action just breathe or “wind the clock.”
+Waiting is tough, but patience is key.
+Again, if you are getting ready to take unnecessary action just breathe or “wind the clock.”

 I’m a big fan of symbolism.
 I have a "Sardine" Drive street sign proudly displayed over the door of my office.
 It serves as a constant reminder that I must believe in what I see and not in what I believe.
-See the most recent Week In Charts and my last Random Thoughts for more on "trading sardines."
-Anyway, I just took a break from composing this prose to score me a sweet vintage aircraft clock.
-I'm going to mount it just below the monitor I use to place my trades.
-I’m going to literally wind the clock before clicking “confirm order” from now on.
-I'm willing to bet that my trading just got better.
-Case and point: I "fat fingered" an order on Tuesday.
-I'm sure if I would have taken a few seconds to confirm I would have realized my mistake.
+And, it reminds me that I'm here to trade, not to interject logic, reasoning, or emotions into my trades.
+See this Random Thoughts for more on "trading sardines."
+Anyway, inspired by Greg, I now keep a vintage aircraft clock on my desk (scored on Ebay).
+I literally wind the clock before clicking “confirm order.”
+As silly as this sounds, this has helped my trading.
+Case and point: While writing this original column-before the clock arrived-I "fat fingered" an order.
+I'm sure that if I would have taken a few seconds to confirm I would have realized my mistake.

 After the dust settles is a good time for reflection.
 Do an honest post-mortem and ask yourself: